mattclarke/advent_of_code_15/README.md

 * I suck at regex, so just used brute force.
 The input strings are short enough that it runs quickly.

 From the web, the first rule can be done with `re.search(r"(..).*\1", line)` and the second rule with `re.search(r"(.).\1", line)`

+## Day 6
+### Part 1
+* Simple enough to do.
+Used regexes because day 5 showed me that I needed some practise!
+### Part 2
+* Slight variation.

+Takes ~6 seconds to run each puzzle.
+Pypy takes < 1 second for both!